EdgeNet-project/hardware/README.md

 ### Initial setup

 1. Set the `MMC/SPI` switch at the rear of the board to `SPI`
-2. Plug a keyboard and a screen (alternatively, connect via the serial port)
+2. Plug a keyboard and a screen, or connect via the serial port
-3. Plug the power cord
+3. Plug an Ethernet cable and the power cord
 4. Initialize the hardware clock:
 ```bash
 # Replace with the actual date and time